burundiocibu/loranet/nodes/GateManager.md

 pulses are about 9.2 ms wide when motor is running at full speed.
 With a 1k pullup, pulses are 1.84 to 2.76V

+#### Encoder conditioning
+Encoder1 is w 1 k pullup to +5 & 50nF cap to ground through comparitor set to 2V, e15
+Encoder2 is above through a comparitor set to .8V

+Encoder 1 is pulsed high with shaft rotation
+Encoder 2 is pulsed high when limit switch is hit